pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fix

+* b (the switch output) should start play auto scroll from stop, test start/stop playing, space and b

+* More space between chords
+* Centered chords in blocks?
+* Hear bpm when changing (temp drums)
+* Auto scroll to bump by rows
+* Option to go as is: manual bump by sections, pause => manual as is
+* Scroll to the middle of the screen
+* Marker at the middle of the screen? when no indicator of position
 * player: in pause, reposition, play with up/down arrows or scroll, continues from new location with space bar hit
 * new song not always when selected from main song list